nefelin/tagging_project/README.md

 # tagging_project
-experimenting with approaches to image tagging
+experimenting with approaches to image tagging. must have a directory (./images) to populate page from